 Braces use a simple method of creating pressure to move teeth into the desired position.
 One of the easiest ways this is done is through traditional metal braces.
 These orthodontic systems use an archwire, elastics, and brackets to align your teeth.
 The metal wire is used to create the pressure needed to help mold your smile.
 The use of elastics or springs is used for more precise movements.
 As the pressure is being applied, an orthodontist will ensure that the progress is at a certain pace that is best for your health.
-If the improvement is too fast there, is a risk the that your teeth become physiologically vulnerable off.
+If the improvement is too fast there, is a risk that your teeth become physiologically vulnerable off.
 This results in a lengthy treatment to ensure that nothing wrong happens and so they stay in place.

 When a tooth moves, it breaks down the supporting bone and creates a new one to support its new position.
 This speed at which the bone grows will vary depending on age and genetics.
 When the support grows, your bone becomes stronger than before.
 When fixing a patient’s bite, the movement has to be done slowly, so support grows, and the tooth does not get harmed.
 During any typical treatment, the results will be prolonged and will vary depending on each patient’s situation.
 The main reason for the various braces systems is to take advantage of the different benefits offered.
-Since there are such a large variety of conditions, there will also be different braces used for various purposes to get the best results.
+Since there is such a large variety of conditions, there will also be different braces used for various purposes to get the best results.

 Why Do People Get Braces?